 Where can I sell my organic products?

 The answer to this question depends largely on the type and volume of products being produced.
-Organic marketing is quite “entrepreneurial,” and may depend on establishing personal contacts with buyers to ascertain their needs.
-There is no such thing as an organic “commodity.”
-Many organic products are sold through direct marketing channels, at farmers markets, Produce stands or via the internet.
-You should also talk with other producers, attend organic agriculture conferences and consider joining support organizations, such as the Pennsylvania Association for Sustainable Agriculture or PA Buy Fresh Buy Local.
+Organic marketing can be quite “entrepreneurial,” and may depend on establishing personal contacts with buyers to ascertain their needs.
+Many organic products are sold through direct marketing channels, at farmers markets, produce stands or via the internet.
+You should also talk with other producers, attend organic agriculture conferences and contact support organizations, such as the Pennsylvania Association for Sustainable Agriculture or PA Buy Fresh Buy Local.
 These actions will help you identify and establish relationships with prospective organic buyers.
 You can also find more information at the links below.